dobkeratops/compiler/README.md

 #### WIP
  * Parsing rust Trait/Impl
    * not planning on getting a full implementation done soon,
-   * but its' relatively to do the parsing easy, might inspire handling more Rust features
+   * but its' relatively easy to do the parsing
+   * might inspire getting a larger subset of Rust handled..
    * details - 'Self' type - in progress..
  * rust-style enum/match- works with dynamic alloc; base lacks padding
    * currently does a..b a..<b, a|b|c, (a,b,c), if guards, @;